1tsMeMario/Flipper-Zero-Updater/README.md

 # Flipper Zero Firmware Updater

-Flipper Zero Firmware Updater is a C++ application designed to simplify the process of downloading, building, and flashing firmware to your Flipper Zero device.
+Flipper Zero Firmware Updater is a C++ application designed to simplify the process of building or flashing firmware to your Flipper Zero device.
 The program provides a user-friendly interface to manage different firmware versions and flash them to your device via USB.

 ## Features